Hebrews 4:3 IF they shall enter into my rest

 John Gill comments: v.3 “as he said, as I have sworn in my wrath, IF they shall enter into my rest; the words are in Psalm 95:11, and are before cited in Hebrews 3:11; they entered not in because of unbelief; none but believers enter into spiritual rest.
 The apostle applies this proof to his design, by removing all other rests, and particularly by showing that does not mean God's rest from the works of creation…V.5 And in this place again, In Psalm 95:11 he speaks again of another rest distinct from that on the seventh day; which, and not the latter, is what believers under the Gospel dispensation enter into: IF they shall enter into my rest: that is, unbelievers shall not enter into it; as the unbelieving Israelites did not enter into the typical rest, so neither shall any unbeliever enter into the Gospel rest, the antitype of the former.”

-Other English Bibles that correctly say "IF they shall enter into my rest" are The Interlinear Greek New Testament 1997 (Larry Pierce), The Tomson New Testament 2002, The Evidence Bible 2003, Bond Slave Version 2009, Online Interlinear 2010 (André de Mol), Hebraic Transliteration Scripture 2010, The Work of God's Children Illustrated Bible 2011, BRG Bible 2012, and Interlinear Hebrew-Greek Scriptures 2012 (Mebust)
+Other English Bibles that correctly say "IF they shall enter into my rest" are The Interlinear Greek New Testament 1997 (Larry Pierce), The Koster Scriptures 1998, The Tomson New Testament 2002, The Evidence Bible 2003, The Mebust Bible 2007, Bond Slave Version 2009, the Concordant Literal Version 2009, Online Interlinear 2010 (André de Mol), Hebraic Transliteration Scripture 2010, The Work of God's Children Illustrated Bible 2011, BRG Bible 2012, and

 Notice the Footnote!